PCA Resource zone

 Athletes are more likely to learn, grow, and enjoy themselves within a positive sport environment created by the coach.
 Part of doing so is being intentional about language used and how it could affect athletes.

-Here are some good reasons not to label conditioning with such a negative name nor use it as punishment:
+Here are some additional reasons not to label conditioning with such a negative name nor use it as punishment:

 • Being mindful of the lived experience of athletes and acknowledging that using the word “suicide” may resurface previous trauma

-• Using this language can create a negative association with physical tness
+• Using this language can create a negative association with physical fitness

 • In limited practice time, conditioning should be multi-purpose in nature and done with a ball as often as possible